jachappell/jachappell/README.md

 # Quote of the Day
-<p><em>The computer can't tell you the emotional story.
-It can give you the exact mathematical design, but what's missing is the eyebrows.</em><br /> -- Frank Zappa</p>
+<p><em>Today's thrilling story has been brought to you by Mushies, the great new cereal that gets soggy even without milk or cream.
+Join us soon for more spectacular adventure starring...
+Tippy, the Wonder Dog!</em><br /> -- Bob &amp; Ray</p>